machinecontrol/QRware/README.md

-# QRware: Revolutionizing QR Codes
+# QRWare: Elevating QR Code Experiences

-Welcome to QRware – where QR codes transcend their limits and become a canvas for imagination!
+Welcome to QRWare – where QR codes evolve beyond their boundaries, enhancing user engagement and interaction.

 ## Table of Contents
 - [Introduction](#introduction)